migotom/mt-bulk/README.md

 ## Download

-Current and historical releases of MT-bulk and MT-bulk-rest-api at https://github.com/migotom/mt-bulk/releases
+Current and historical releases of `mt-bulk` and `mt-bulk-rest-api` at https://github.com/migotom/mt-bulk/releases

 ## Operations